restropiajr/c0523-code-solutions/css-cascade/css-cascade/css-cascade-quiz-notes.md

 - List the three selector types in order of increasing specificity.
   The three selectoe types in order of increasing specificity are:

-  1. #ID (1-0-0)
-  2. class (0-1-0)
+  type (0-0-1) > class (0-1-0) > ID (1-0-0)
-  3. element (0-0-1)

 - Why is using `!important` considered bad practice?
-  !important is considered bad practice because it reverses the cascade order of stylesheets.
+  !important is considered bad practice because it reverses the cascade order of stylesheets and makes it hard to maintain.
+Also makes it difficult for other web developers.

 ## Notes